Daniel-KM/Omeka-S-module-Internationalisation/README.md

 Note that the template `common/resource-values.phtml` may need to be updated, because with some settings, all values of a property can be removed.

+### API

+To get the list of all the translations of the interface, you can use the module [ApiInfo] and go to https://example.org/api/infos/translations?locale=fr.

+For a better output (or for people who don’t have a json viewer integrated to browser), you can add "&pretty_print=1" to the url.
+For a still better output, you can use the module [Next] that doesn’t escape unicode characters by default (waiting for upstream pull request [omeka/omeka-s#1493]).

+Note that Omeka doesn’t separate admin and public strings.

 TODO
 ----

 - Return original page when it is not translated in a site, instead of an error.
+- Fix $resource->displayTitle()
 - Add links for easier browsing between translated pages.
 - Add a button to duplicate a site (item pool, pages and navigation, relations).
 - Add a button to duplicate a page or to append blocks of a page to another one.
 - Add a button to apply settings of another site (except translatable content).
 - Add automatic selection of the site with the browser language.
 - Manage sites by group instead of sync manually.
+- Add a view to display all the languages that are used.
+- Add a bulk edit to normalize all languages, so fallbacks won't be necessary in most of the cases.
+- Add a view to manage fallbacks (site settings?).

 Warning